+The co-curricular and extra-curricular activities at Miranda House remain its life source.
 The unique spirit of Miranda is its democratic resilience and the symbiotic relationship between the faculty and students.
 It strives to provide a stimulating active learning environment attracting young women with exceptional desire to make a difference to the world.
 It is an institution whose standing is reflected not only in its ability to provide quality education but also as an alma mater par excellence.